The School of Creatology

 Summary

-- Purpose of Creativity (what it is and what it does)
+- The Purpose of Creativity

-- Functions of Creativity (how it does it), and
+- The Functions of Creativity, and

 Summary

-Way of Creativity
+The Quest of Creativity

 Summary